fabenp/we_rate_dogs/README.md

-# Exploration of we rate dog tweeter account
+# Exploration of we rate dog twitter account

 The data was extracted from twitter with tweep and BeautifulSoup and one file had archived tweeters for this account